wvbe/interfais/README.md

 * Lists and keyValue pairs lose their special formatting after focus or blur, because there is no proper color palette thingy theme.
 * The system runs into an infinite loop or division by zero somewhere when the UI is too narrow to leave room for stretching cells one fixed-width cells take up all the space.
 For this reason, the minimum layout width is hardcoded to 60 columns.
 * Input fields may render partial formatting characters when they are almost as wide as the available width.
 The input value should be clipped, instead of the whole rendered line.
+* The system is limited in that it cannot detect synchronous ui.render() calls in ui.render() line callbacks.
+This would cause an infinite loop and out-of-memory crash.

 # Licence
 Copyright (c) 2014 Wybe Minnebo